Outboard motor: History and developments

-The first known outboard motor was a small 5 kilogram (11 lb) electric unit designed around 1870 by Gustave Trouvé, and patented in May 1880 (Patent N° 136,560).
+The first known outboard motor was a small 11 pound (5 kg) electric unit designed around 1870 by Gustave Trouvé, and patented in May 1880 (Patent N° 136,560).
 Later about 25 petrol powered outboards may have been produced in 1896 by American Motors Co—but neither of these two pioneering efforts appear to have had much impact.

 The Waterman outboard engine appears to be the first gasoline-powered outboard offered for sale in significant numbers.
 It was developed from 1903 in Grosse Ile, Michigan, with a patent application filed in 1905 Starting in 1906, the company went on to make thousands of his "Porto-Motor" units, claiming 25,000 sales by 1914.
 The inboard boat motor firm of Caille Motor Company of Detroit were instrumental in making the cylinder and engines.

 The most successful early outboard motor, was created by Norwegian-American inventor Ole Evinrude in 1909.
 Historically, a majority of outboards have been two-stroke powerheads fitted with a carburetor due to the design's inherent simplicity, reliability, low cost and light weight.
 Drawbacks include increased pollution, due to the high volume of unburned gasoline and oil in their exhaust, and louder noise.